jeka-m/test1/Adding-new-application.md

 Here you need to copy **Application ID** and **Secure key**.

-You also need to add toy your `/etc/hosts`
+You also need to add to your `/etc/hosts`

 `127.0.0.1      example.com`